hearsh/WebTechProject/readme.md

 ### Public
 Contains the javascript files for dynamic content loading.
 Loads the user data dn tooltips dynamically after the page loads.
 It also changes the pages dynamically using hash routes.
 Generates recommendations dynamically to.

+#### App.js
+We have created a function GenerateTolTip which sends a fetch request to the user route to retrieve all the user information.
+It will generate a tooltip for each user on the page.
+`getRecommendation` is a asynchronous function to get recommendations on hitting the index/getRecommendation route on putting getRequest which is generated dynamically.
+`CreateLoadingScreen` This comprises of following functions.
+`getURL` gives the hash route of the page and will fetch the page according to the hash mentioned (e.g. #).
+`change` This function fires up the URL and dynamically updates the host locations.
+`GenerateToltip` It generates the toltip and fires other functions.
+It also ensures that it checks for the host location every time a file is loaded.
+`Cleardiv` clears any div that is being sent to the tags whereas the setcache makes the cache available or unavailable.

 ### Routes

 #### Index